 Tickets purchased from Viagogo, Ticketmaster Resale, eBay, Gumtree, Queen of Tickets, Tickets Australia or any other unauthorised re-seller may be cancelled without notice and/or the holder may be refused admission to the event.

-Enjoy delicious Argentinian food, wine and locally-brewed beers at the Stomping Ground La Boca pop-up beer garden, in the Arts Centre Melbourne forecourt from 4 December to 24 February.
+Enjoy delicious Argentinian food, wine and locally-brewed beers at the Stomping Ground La Boca pop-up beer garden, in the Arts Centre Melbourne forecourt from until 24 February.
 Sit back and savour live performances or get involved in tango lessons as you enjoy your meal.

 The menu features empanadas, Argentinian grilled meats, salads and fries, along with indulgent dulce de leche caramel desserts from Southbank’s Asado.
 Collingwood’s Stomping Ground Brewing Co will serve a range of their beers, including an exclusive Argentinian-inspired lager.